MediScribe/docjet-mobile/docs/current/feature-auth-architecture.md

 ### Avoiding Circular Dependencies

-To avoid circular dependencies between `AuthApiClient` and `AuthInterceptor`:
+To avoid circular dependencies between `AuthenticationApiClient` and `AuthInterceptor`:

-1. **Function-Based DI:** `AuthInterceptor` accepts a function reference to `refreshToken` instead of directly depending on the `AuthApiClient` instance:
+1. **Function-Based DI:** `AuthInterceptor` accepts a function reference to `refreshToken` instead of directly depending on the `AuthenticationApiClient` instance:

    ```dart
    AuthInterceptor({